 The workshop highlighted just how easy it is to rapidly create such a feature rich application using open access to data, free software and open standards.
 It also highlighted some areas where further work is needed in order to truly be able to blend these kinds of services into a cohesive computing platform.
 Finally, suggestions were made for improving OGC and TDWG standards.

-The result of the workshop is this report and a live prototype that is to be installed permanently at a location to be advised.
+The result of the workshop is this report and a live prototype that is still being installed permanentely somewhere.

 2. Introduction